AldiTam/terraform/README.md

 4. Update the Terraform configuration to use the remote backend with the S3 bucket and DynamoDB table
 5. Re-run '''terraform init''' to import the state into the new remote backend

+Note:
+* S3 Bucket is used as the storage, wheras DynamoDB is used for locking to prevent multiple users running **terraform apply**
+* Create a local backend first, before we can migrate to S3 Backend

 '''
 terraform {
   #############################################################